HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 Challenges persist, however.
 As CMSs expand their capabilities and adopt new technologies, balancing added functionality with performance remains crucial.
 Issues such as page weight and JavaScript load continue to impact some platforms, especially on mobile, underscoring the importance of ongoing optimization and adherence to best practices.

 Looking ahead, we're excited to see how CMSs will continue to evolve, with emerging technologies like AI transforming content creation and speculative loading improving performance.
-Although they're still in their early stages of development, these new technologies have the potential to redefine web performance and engagement.
+Although they’re still in their early stages of development, these new technologies have the potential to redefine web performance and engagement.
 As we expand our datasets and refine our methodologies, we'll aim to provide an even clearer picture of the state of the web — and the CMS.
 Here's to a faster, more accessible, and user-friendly web—let's keep making it better together.